iamthenoah/ProductivityEnchantments/README.md

 ### Plowing (I, II, III) (common) (hoe)

 Plows an area into farmland.
 Max enchantment will also fully moisturize fields.
+The radius depends on the enchantment level.

 ### Fertility (I, II, III) (common) (hoe)